hero-header

 All children in primary school are guaranteed a place, and all children born in 2015 will have a place in kindergarten.
 Not all children born in 2016 are guaranteed a place in kindergartens, which depends on the municipality they live in Greece due to lack of space.
 This issue affects Greek families too.

 Yes, in formal education in Greece, there are all-day schools until 3:30 pm to support the children's studies (primary schools and lower high school (Gymnasium) and facilitate parents during their working hours.
-In Preprimaries and child centers, the children can remain until 4:00.
+In Preprimaries and child centres, the children can remain until 4:00.
 You can ask the school's principal for more details.

 What is the intercultural school in Greece?